 - Names and short biographies of each Winner, as well as select images from their artwork, will be shared as and through promotional materials, including but not limited to Equitable Bank and EQ Bank channels, a news release, and the Award website.
 This may include the production and distribution of a limited number of printed materials featuring images from the Winners artworks.
 No additional payment will be provided to the Winners for this use of their artwork.

 - The Winners will be invited to attend the virtual award ceremony on the evening of Thursday, September 22, 2022 at 6:30pm EST. The five Winners works will be exhibited in concurrence with the event.
 Each Winner will receive $600 dollars payment for the exhibition of their work at Trinity Square Video as well as online, as per CARFAC (Canadian Artists’ Representation / Le Front des artistes canadiens) guidelines.

 - The Award Winners will each be awarded a $5,000 monetary prize.
 The prizes are in addition to the $600 paid to each artist for the exhibition of their work, and will be sent to the Award Winners on or before the date of the award ceremony.
 Equitable Bank will, upon the public announcement of the Award Winners, acquire each of the Award Winner’s submitted artwork, for use in accordance with these Terms and Conditions.
 No additional compensation will be provided to the Award Winner beyond the $5,000 monetary prize and the $600 payment for the exhibition of their work.
 Equitable Bank will follow up with a usage agreement for each Award Winner to review and sign.

-- The Award Winners will be offered, in addition to the monetary prizes awarded, a year-long membership to Trinity Square Video in Toronto, ON, which will begin on the date that prizes are awarded.
+- The Award Winners will be offered, in addition to the monetary prizes awarded, a year-long Production Membership to Trinity Square Video in Toronto, ON, which will begin on the date that prizes are awarded.